 Mazda has now revealed the full UK range and pricing for the brand’s first EV with the MX-30 electric crossover.
 To kick-off, the order books are now open for the MX-30 First Edition model, which is limited to 500 units with deliveries starting in March 2021.

-+ + Kindly read our update below + +
++ + This article has been updated.
+Kindly continue reading below + +

 The first opportunity to order and take delivery comes with prices starting the £27,495 (including PiCG grant) for the MX-30 First Edition.
 Without the £3000 government grant, these prices equate £30,495 or 31,030 euros.